Government | Residents | Business | Visitors | Search | Directory | Feedback | HOME

 Individual Personal Property

-What rate is personal property assessed at?
+At what rate is personal property assessed?

 The assessment rate for individual personal property is 30% of the appraised value, except for truck beds, which are on schedule 5 at 25% of the appraised value.
 Manufactured housing is assessed at 11.5% of the appraised value.